mbedval/Security/CeHV11_notes/Module16.md

 - RFID and NFC Badges and tokens can be cloned from a short distance
 - There are several NFC hacking apps you can use to crack the NFC key.
 - There are a number of vulnerability scanners you can use to test Wi-Fi networks
-- There are also a number of Wi-fi security tools and IPSes available to protect the wireless network
+- There are also a number of Wi-fi security tools and IPSec available to protect the wireless network

--

-# P1980